olimjon-ibragimov/FreeCodeCamp/3. Front End Libraries/3.4. React/README.md

   * Accessing props in ES6 class components
     * Anytime you refer to a class component within itself, you use the `this` keyword.
 To access props within a class component, you preface the code that you use to access it with `this`.
 For example, if an ES6 class component has a prop called `data`, you write {this.props.data} in JSX.

+* **State**
+  * One of the most important topics in React
+  * State consists of any data your application needs to know about, that can change over time.
+Your appls should be able to respond to state changes and present an updated UI when necessary.
+React uses what is called a virtual DOM, to keep track of changes behind the scenes.
+When state data updates, it triggers a re-render of the components using that data - including child components that received the data as a prop.
+React updates the actual DOM, but only where necessary.
+This means you don't have to worry about changing the DOM.
+You simply declare what the UI should look like.
+  * You create state in a React component by declaring a `state` property on the component class in its `constructor`.
+This initializes the component with `state` when it is created.
+  * The component must be created by extending `React.Component` in order for state to work
+  * The `state` property must be set to a JavaScript object:
+    ```
+    this.state = {
+      // describe your state here
+    }
+    ```
+  * You can:
+    * update it
+    * render it in UI
+    * pass as props to child components
+  * Once you define a component's initial state, you can display any part of it in the UI that is rendered.
+If a component is stateful, it will always have access to the data in `state` in its `render()` method.
+You can access the data with `this.state`.
+  * Note that if you make a component stateful, **no other components are aware of its state**.
+Its state is completely **encapsulated**, or local to that component, unless you pass state data to a child component as props.
+This notion of encapsulated state is very important because it allows you to write certain logic, then have that logic contained and isolated in one place in your code.
+  * There is another way to access state in a component:
+    * In the render() method, before the return statement, you can write JavaScript directly.
+You could:
+      * declare functions
+      * access data from state or props
+      * perform computations on this data, and so on.
+    * Then, you can assign any data to variables, which you have access to in the return statement.

 # React: Tasks